baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 # Why do I write this blog?

+One really good reason to write this blog is: it **improves my understanding** of what I'm doing and learning!

+But there is more:

 As a developer I often feel how important it is for me
 - to stay focused on my (or my companies) goals
-- to frequently recap what I've done and how succesful it was
+- to frequently recap what I've done or learned and how succesful it was
 - to see and remember the progress and not only what's missing
 - and to keep the balance between diving deeply into things on one side and reacting to upcoming needs on the other side

 So a great part of this work is just thinking and making decisions.
-And that's one reason to write this blog: **It should help me to keep myself on this road**.
+And that's another reason to write this blog: **It should help me to keep myself on this road**.

 And another important reason is my hope that this blog will **one day help others on their way**.
 Sharing content makes learning and development available for everybody.
 I benefit from this since years.